ErkanPerkan25/ErkanPerkan25/README.md

 **`Student, Developer`**

-- I'm currently learning Machine Learning, and Networking
+- I'm currently learning Machine Learning and Telcommunication and Computer Networking.
 - I'm currently finishing my last semster at Lindenwood University

 Hello there!
 My name is Eric, and I'm a senior at Lindenwood University studying in Computer Science.